Emergency Eye Care Information

 Chemical Exposure

-• Seek immediate medical aid.
+• Seek immediate ophthalmic or emergency medical attention.

 Sudden Vision Changes